marbl/MetagenomeScope/README.md

    graph layout, pattern detection, and SPQR tree generation.
    Currently, this supports LastGraph (Velvet), GML ([MetaCarvel](https://github.com/marbl/MetaCarvel)), and GFA input files.
-Support for GFA2 and FASTG (SPAdes) files is planned.
+Support for SPAdes FASTG files should be ready very soon, as well.

 2. The viewer interface (contained in the `viewer/` directory of this repository), a client-side web application that reads a .db file